Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Results

 As we have seen in Fig.~\ref{fig:gas-nogas_mu_infalltime} and now again in the left panel, the jellyfish with little to no cold gas at $z=0$ are typically early infallers, with a majority falling in at $\tau_0 \approx 4.5-7$~Gyr after the Big Bang and a tail of late infallers at $\tau_0 \gtrsim 10$~Gyr after the Big Bang.
 After the RPS onset, the TNG50 jellyfish continue losing cold gas until sometime in the past few billion years ($\tau_{100} \approx 9-14$~Gyr).
 We only select galaxies which have been jellyfish since $z=0.5$, so we exclude galaxies that have been totally stripped of cold gas before $z = 0.5$.

 Finally, according to TNG50, the distribution of the RPS duration ($\tau_{\rm RPS}$, right panel) can be very wide, even for both subsets of jellyfish galaxies.
+For the jellyfish with substantial cold gas masses at $z=0$ all have $\tau_{100} = 13.8$~Gyr (the end of the simulation) by definition, causing the $\tau_{\rm RPS}$ distribution to be a reflection of the $\tau_0$ distribution.
+Thereby for these $z=0$ gaseous jellyfish, environmental effects, and hence RPS, have acted on them for as many as billions of years.
 For the jellyfish with cold gas masses below our resolution limit at $z=0$, the $\tau_{\rm RPS}$ distribution appears somewhat bimodal (see below for more details).
 Among these jellyfish, a fraction have undergone RPS for about $\approx 1.5-2.5$~Gyr and a larger fraction has undergone RPS for as long as $\sim4.5-7.5$~Gyr.
 As a reminder, these numbers represent the maximum time span over which RPS has acted (\S\ref{sec:meth_measurements_timings}); we see in the next Sections whether RPS may be more effective on shorter timescales.
-Also for the jellyfish with still some cold gas at the current epoch, environmental effects, and hence also RPS, have acted on them for as many as billions of years.